AhmedElwerdany/ahmedelwerdany.github.io/_posts/_2022-10-24-watch-many-in-vue-js.md

 #   alt: Responsive rendering of Chirpy theme on multiple devices.
 ---

-Let me give you a quick headach first.
+ok, Let me start by giving you a quick headache.

 ```js
 export default {